public-square/rag_n_chat/django/setup.md

 # Setup Process
-The repository does not contain the execution environment.
+The repository does not contain the execution environment - the steps below will set one up.

 ## 1. System Python
 ```